insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2021-08-09-processflow-listing-page.md

    d.
 Click Delete button, the selected ProcessFlow is moved to the Trash folder.
 ![processflowlisting-page2](/staticfiles/processflow/media/processflowlisting-page2.png)

-4. The ProcessFlow Home page will have a **NEW** button on the top right corner of the page for [creating a new processflow](/getting%20started/create-your-first-processflow/).
+4. The ProcessFlow Home page will have a **NEW** button on the top right corner of the page for [creating a new processflow](/getting%20started/create-your-first-processflow/), if no processflow has already been created in your selected folder.
 Clicking on the **NEW** button, you will be navigated to the [ProcessFlow Designer](/processflow/components-of-processflow/).
 ![processflowlisting-page4](/staticfiles/processflow/media/processflowlisting-page3.png)